kunal1073/Glaucoma/README.md

-# Glaucoma Detection via Few-Shot Segmentation and Prototypical Learning
+# Few-Shot Learning-Based Glaucoma Detection System

 📌 Overview

 This project proposes a data-efficient and interpretable pipeline for glaucoma detection using few-shot segmentation and prototype-based classification.
 The framework mimics the clinical workflow by segmenting key anatomical biomarkers — the optic disc (OD), optic cup (OC), and retinal blood vessels — and combines them with raw fundus images to classify as Normal or Glaucoma.
 The system leverages the strengths of Prototypical Networks, attention mechanisms, and ConvNeXt-based backbones for robust performance in low-resource settings.

 🧰 Tech Stack

 Python

 PyTorch – Deep learning framework